BITSS/ACRE/docs/02-scope.md

 ## Declare scope of the exercise.{#declare-estimates}
 By now you should have selected a paper that contains a reproduction package, and have a fairly good understanding of the content of the paper.
-You need not, however, have spend any time reviewing the reproduction package in detail.
+You need not, however, have spent any time reviewing the reproduction package in detail.

-At this point, you should clearly specify which part of the paper you will attempt to reproduce.
-The reproduction excercise, as presented in these guidelines, is less focused on the whole paper and more focused on specific estimates, represented by a unique combination of claim-output-specification.
-If you are planning on assessing more than one claim or output, we strongly advise to start with one and record your results.
-Then you can initiate another record in ACRE for the second (or third) component to reproduce, and use the materials and knowledge you develop in the first exercise.
+At this point, you should clearly specify which part of the paper will be the main focus of your reproduction excercise^[Later in the assessment stage you will be asked to identify all the outputs that are part of your assessment.].
+You are asked to focus on specific estimates, represented by a unique combination of claim-output-specification, that represented the authors’ preferred specification for a given claim (or yours).
+If you are planning to scope more than one claim, we strongly advise to start with one and record your results.
+Then you can initiate another record in ACRE for the second ( third, or more) claim to reproduce, and use the materials and knowledge you developed in the first exercise.

-### Declare specific estimates to reproduce. {-}
+### Declare specific main estimates to reproduce. {-}

-The reproduction excercise will be estimate-especific.
-For this you will be asked to identify one of the scientific claims, and their corresponding preferred specification.
-If the authors did not explicitly choose a particular estimate, you will be ask to select one.
-In addition to the preferred estimate you will be asked to reproduce up to five estimates that correspond to alternative specifications of the preferred estimate.
+Identify one of the scientific claims, and their corresponding preferred specification, and recorded its magnitude, standard error, and location in the paper (page, table #, and row and column in the table).
+If the authors did not explicitly choose a particular estimate, you will be asked to select one.
+In addition to the preferred estimate, you will be asked to reproduce up to five estimates that correspond to alternative specifications of the preferred estimate.

-### Declare possible robustness checks (optional). {-}
+### Declare possible robustness checks to main estimates (optional). {-}
 After reading the paper you might have wonder why the authors did not conduct a specific robustness test.
 If you think that such analysis could have been done *within the same methodology*, and *using the same data* (eg., including/excluding a subset of the data like "high-school dropouts" o "women"), please specify a robustness test that you would like to test before starting the assessment stage.

 This concludes all the elements that you will need to conduct the scoping stage. **You now have all the elements necesary to complete [Survey 1](https://berkeley.qualtrics.com/jfe/form/SV_3UWe5xu3qjeh0c5)**.